mayawarrier/intel8080-emulator/README.md

 - On Windows, this will first install and configure the Chocolatey package manager, then install git-lfs through Chocolatey.
 - If you'd rather not install git-lfs, you can download and replace the libi8080emu/tests folder instead, and run cmake with **DFORCE_INSTALL_DEP=OFF**.

-CMake will then create the build/i8080emu executable, which can be called from the command line.
+If successful, the built executable is build/i8080emu, which features a command line to test libi8080emu.

 ### Command line tool:
 Frontend to libi8080emu, to run tests or other ROMs from the command line.